 With over 44 million daily active users, Teams is certainly in new territory being so high up in the charts this year.
 It will be interesting to watch how these work and productivity apps evolve as the pandemic evolves globally and throughout the year.

-No one could have predicted that some of the apps would have been so popular this year.
-It will be interesting to see how the year ends, and we’ll certainly update this blog post with the most accurate numbers as the year rounds out.
+No one could have predicted that some of these apps would have been so popular last year.
+It will be interesting to see how app store downloads evolve in 2021, and we'll certainly update our blog with those figures as they start to come in.